un1v3rse/U13Log/README.md

 - simple code expiry
 - log EVERYTHING (including normal NSLog calls) to a rotating set of files (optional)

 More information in the source-level documentation.
+See Documentation below to generate AppleDocs if you prefer.

 ## Why Yet ANOTHER Logger?

-I have a large ego.
-I also wanted to play around with GitHub before I post something more substantial... stay tuned.
+I have a large ego. :)  I also wanted to play around with GitHub before I post something more substantial... stay tuned.

 But also, there were drawbacks to all of the frameworks I've looked at: